kubernetes/enhancements/keps/sig-architecture/4330-compatibility-versions/README.md

 ### API availability

-Ideally, similar to feature flags, all API's group-version-resource declarations should be modified to track which Kubernetes version the GVRs are introduced (or removed) at: if an API is introduced after (or removed before) the emulation version, it should not be available at the emulation version.
+By default, similar to feature flags, all APIs group-versions declarations will be modified to track which Kubernetes version the API group-versions are introduced (or removed) at.

+GA APIs should match the exact set of APIs enabled in GA for the Kubernetes version the emulation version is set to.

+All Beta APIs (both off-by-default and on-by-default, if any of those still exist) need to behave exactly as they did for the Kubernetes version the emulation version is set to.
+I.e. `--runtime-config=api/<version>` needs to be able to turn on APIs exactly like it did for each Kubernetes version that emulation version can be set to.

+Alpha APIs may not be enabled in conjunction with emulation version.

+#### API availability in forward-compatible mode

-But in practice, that would make the controller code changes unreasonably burdonsome if an API is graduating from Beta to GA and the controller wants to use newer API.
+If we stick to the strict rule of api availability matching the emulation version, we would face some challenging scenarios when emulating the controllers when an API is graduating from Beta to GA and the controller wants to use newer API.
 For example, to graduate Multiple Service CIDRs to GA, normally the controller code change would look like:
 ```diff
 - c.serviceCIDRInformer = networkingv1beta1informers.NewFilteredServiceCIDRInformer(client, 12*time.Hour,
 +	c.serviceCIDRInformer = networkingv1informers.NewFilteredServiceCIDRInformer(client, 12*time.Hour,